 We understand the concerns held by a number of Minnesota communities about this law.
 We realize you have questions and may worry the data being collected could be misused or used against you.
 We will do our best to answer questions and address your concerns as we move through the implementation process.

 If you have questions about how the Counting All Students will affect you, please contact the Minnesota Department of Education.

 A great way to stay informed about the process of implementing Counting All Students is through our newsletter.
 The newsletter will include important updates, engagement opportunities and more.
 Subscribe now

-    The sample detailed demographics collection form, parent letter, and frequently asked questions to be used for statewide implementation in 2019-20 school year are in the process of being finalized.
-A draft of the 2019-20 Ethnic and Racial Demographic Designation Form is available below.
+The detailed demographics collection form, parent letter, and frequently asked questions to be used for statewide implementation in 2019-20 school year are finalized.